03 Nov How to Compete with Big Companies on Black Friday

 Still, even online the competition between small business and big business is fierce, if not fiercer.

 A strong marketing campaign for Black Friday can help.
-While I’m not saying you are can put Wal-Mart out of business with the perfect campaign, I am saying that some planning will help you stand out and hold your own during one of the biggest business opportunities of the year.
+While I’m not saying you can put Wal-Mart out of business with the perfect campaign, I am saying that some planning will help you stand out and hold your own during one of the biggest business opportunities of the year.

 Whether you are a small or big company, there are some basic tactics anyone can use for Black Friday weekend.
 Some are necessities and some are suggestions to help you go the extra mile.